People use the word ‘entrepreneur’ way too freely. Here’s what it is, and how to know if you are one…?

 - They own everything and keep control.

-- They usually don’t take a paycheck for a while, but they have an insane amount of flexibility afterwards, more than any other type.
+- They usually don’t take a paycheck for a while, but they have an insane amount of flexibility afterward, more than any other type.

 # A Business Owner (who’s kind of a copycat) – by default they’re NOT an entrepreneur.